15 years ago

 Me: Do you want to say I will let our son live his life the way he wants, and tell his sister to shut the hell up and stay inside?

 Him: You can shut your son too if you want if it’s about setting an example of equality.
-But remember, only those who have something worth stealing, have to take the pains of keeping the house bolted shut.
+But remember, only those who have something worth getting stolen, have to take the pains of keeping the house bolted shut.
 You can’t make the world change to good in a day, but you can lose all you have in minutes.
 I don’t have the guts to tell my daughter, Go, have fun, it’s your life, when I know there are barbaric wolves baring fangs to feast upon her at every corner.
 So it’s time you think of a stern solution before it’s too late.

 Me: Is that a solution?